 Introduction to 5 A Side Football

-Today, more than 1.5 million people try small-sided football every week.
-With more than 30,000 teams playing in competitive small-sided football leagues, it’s no wonder that 5 a side has become the most popular types of adult football.
+Today, more than 1.5 million people play small-sided football every week.
+With more than 30,000 teams playing in competitive small-sided football leagues, it’s no wonder that 5 a side has become the most popular type of adult football.
 If you’re in London, there are plenty of opportunities to join a 5 a side league.
 But, before you join one of our ultimate 5 aside London football leagues, you need to get to grips with the rules.

 5 A Side Football Rules Explained